-Businesses all around the world are being impacted by the recent Covid-19 outbreak.
-Out of an abundance of caution, and in accordance with guidance from the Governors of both Oregon and Washington, CDC Guidelines and OSHA requirements, Nonprofit Home Inspections is taking the following precautions in order to better protect our clients, employees, real estate agents and the home’s occupants.
+In accordance with guidance from the Governors of both Oregon and Washington, CDC Guidelines and OSHA requirements, Nonprofit Home Inspections is taking the following precautions in order to better protect our clients, employees, real estate agents and the home’s occupants.
 By scheduling an appointment with us, clients and real estate agents agree to abide by the following safety requirements.

 - Clients cannot be inside the home while the home inspection is taking place.
 The inspector can meet with clients outside the home at the end of the inspection if requested in advance.
 The inspector can also be available for a video chat or phone call to answer any questions and to review the report’s findings.
 If the client would like to look at the home again, they should coordinate that at a different time with their real estate agent.

 - Real estate agents are encouraged to send the inspector a contractor’s code for access to a vacant home.
 If that’s not an option, the agent can let the inspector into the home and then maintain at least a 6 foot distance from the inspector at all times.